 But that hasn’t stopped drivers from doing it.
 According to the National Highway Traffic Safety Administration, cell phones were a factor in 18% of distracted driving fatalities, leading to 995 deaths in 2009.

-For drivers, there are hands-free technologies, such as Bluetooth speakerphones built into cars and Bluetooth headsets.
+There are hands-free technologies for drivers, such as Bluetooth speakerphones built into cars and Bluetooth headsets.
 Even these aren’t much help, though.
 The Insurance Institute for Highway Safety found that using a cell phone while driving—handheld or hands-free—slows a driver’s reaction time to the same speed as a person with a blood alcohol level of .08 percent (the legal limit).
 Apps that prevent cell phone use while driving are better options.

-And the danger is not limited to drive time, texting while walking also is hazardous, and not uncommon.
+The danger is not limited to driving time; texting while walking is also hazardous and not uncommon.